TaaS Trading Down 5.2% This Week (TAAS)

 Buying and Selling TaaS

-It is usually not currently possible to buy alternative cryptocurrencies such as TaaS directly using US dollars.
-Investors seeking to trade TaaS should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy TaaS using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as TaaS directly using US dollars.
+Investors seeking to trade TaaS should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase TaaS using one of the aforementioned exchanges.

 Receive News & Updates for TaaS Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for TaaS and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.